 Undergraduates Need a Safety Education is the title found in the commentary section of the September 2016 Journal of Chemical Education.
 It is written by Robert H. Hill Jr and it explains the lack of safety education in chemistry curriculum.
 As I read this, I thought back to my safety education that prepared me for my role as a high school chemistry teacher and felt I was very fortunate to have had an undergradutae class that was specifically designed to teach chemical safety.

 With the Olympics just finishing up, I was excited to see the following link posted on twitter entitled: Significant Digits and Pool Tolerances are Why There are So Many Ties in Swimming.
-You see in my attempt to connect chemistry content to a real world application, I had used a scenario in an old YouTube video I had created
+You see in my attempt to connect chemistry content to a real world application, I had used a scenario in an old YouTube vi

 A quick search on Amazon for a package of 144 ping pong balls and a trip to the arts and crafts store for paint, magnets, and glue and I was ready to start making my own class set of model kits.